elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-different-types-of-evidence-commonly-used-in-texts-and-how-do-they-support-claims.md

 url: /learn/education-studies/questions/what-are-the-different-types-of-evidence-commonly-used-in-texts-and-how-do-they-support-claims
 score: -1.0
 related_article1:
-    id: 162272
+    id: 162564
+    title: >-
-    title: What criteria should be used to evaluate an author's credibility and the quality of evidence in a text?
+        What strategies can be employed to identify bias and persuasive techniques in a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-criteria-should-be-used-to-evaluate-an-authors-credibility-and-the-quality-of-evidence-in-a-text
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-to-identify-bias-and-persuasive-techniques-in-a-text
 related_article2:
-    id: 162564
+    id: 162255
-    title: What strategies can be employed to identify bias and persuasive techniques in a text?
+    title: >-
+        How can an author's professional affiliations and expert credentials influence their purpose in writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-employed-to-identify-bias-and-persuasive-techniques-in-a-text
+    url: /learn/education-studies/questions/how-can-an-authors-professional-affiliations-and-expert-credentials-influence-their-purpose-in-writing
 related_article3:
-    id: 162258
+    id: 162253
-    title: What are the different types of evidence commonly used in texts, and how do they support claims?
+    title: >-
+        What are some key questions to ask when determining an author's purpose?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-evidence-commonly-used-in-texts-and-how-do-they-support-claims
+    url: /learn/education-studies/questions/what-are-some-key-questions-to-ask-when-determining-an-authors-purpose
 related_article4:
-    id: 162266
+    id: 162566
+    title: >-
-    title: What are the health benefits associated with a plant-based diet, and how do they contribute to disease prevention?
+        What are the key components to consider when analyzing nutrition articles for health benefits and dietary guidelines?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-health-benefits-associated-with-a-plantbased-diet-and-how-do-they-contribute-to-disease-prevention
+    url: /learn/education-studies/questions/what-are-the-key-components-to-consider-when-analyzing-nutrition-articles-for-health-benefits-and-dietary-guidelines
 related_article5:
     id: 162564
+    title: >-
-    title: What strategies can be employed to identify bias and persuasive techniques in a text?
+        What strategies can be employed to identify bias and persuasive techniques in a text?
     subject: Education Studies
     url: /learn/education-studies/questions/what-strategies-can-be-employed-to-identify-bias-and-persuasive-techniques-in-a-text
 ---